CanDIG/candigv2-ingest/moh_variant_ingest.md

     ]
 }
 ```
 The ingest program should take this file as input.
+When ingesting, we need to be sure that the sample IDs are unique in DRS, so we need to concatenate the program_id and the submitter_sample_id, using a `~` as a delimiter.

 Adding the S3 credentials to Vault should happen in a separate step.

 The final shape of the DrsObjects that represent this: